All articles

 1. Is the primary keyword spoken in the first three seconds?

-2. Is the same keyword shown on screen as text?
+2. Is that same keyword shown on screen as text?

-3. Is the caption between 80 and 150 characters with the keyword and two to four hashtags?
+3. Is the caption 80 to 150 characters, with the keyword and two to four hashtags?

 4. Is the video between 21 and 47 seconds?